Jože Plečnik: Life

-Work
+Early work

 From 1900 through 1910, while practicing in the Wagner's office in Vienna, he designed the Langer House (1900) and the Zacherlhaus (1903–1905).
+The Zacherlhaus was notable for its use of reinforced concrete columns in the ground floor and mezzanine.
+This practice was considered risky at the time as the practice was fairly new.
+His use of reinforced concrete columns continued in his later project, The Church of the Holy Spirit.

 His 1910–1913 Church of the Holy Spirit (Heilig-Geist-Kirche) is remarkable for its innovative use of poured-in-place concrete as both structure and exterior surface, and also for its abstracted classical form language.
 Most radical is the church's crypt, with its slender concrete columns and angular, cubist capitals and bases.

 In 1911, Plečnik moved to Prague, where he taught at the college of arts and crafts.
 The first president of the new Czechoslovak Republic from 1918 onwards, Tomáš Masaryk, appointed Plečnik chief architect for the 1920 renovation of Prague Castle.
 From 1920 until 1934 Plečnik completed a wide range of projects at the castle, including renovation of gardens and courtyards, the design and installation of monuments and sculptures, and the design of numerous new interior spaces, including the Plečnik Hall completed in 1930, which features three levels of abstracted Doric colonnades.
 His final work in Prague was the Church of the Most Sacred Heart of Our Lord (Roman Catholic, 1929–32).

-Upon the 1921 establishment of the Ljubljana School of Architecture in his hometown of Ljubljana, he was invited by the fellow Slovene architect Ivan Vurnik to become a founding faculty member and moved to teach architecture at the University of Ljubljana.
-Plečnik would remain in Ljubljana until his death, and it is there that his influence as an architect is most noticeable.
+Upon the 1921 establishment of the Ljubljana School of Architecture in his hometown of Ljubljana, he was invited by the fellow Slovenian architect Ivan Vurnik to become a founding faculty member and moved to teach architecture at the University of Ljubljana.
+Plečnik remained in Ljubljana until his death, and it is there that his influence as an architect is most noticeable.

-Giving the city of Ljubljana its modern identity
+Ljubljana

-Plečnik gave the capital of Slovenia, the city of Ljubljana, its modern identity by designing iconic buildings such as the Slovene National and University Library building.
+Plečnik gave the capital of Slovenia, the city of Ljubljana, its modern identity by designing iconic buildings such as the Slovenian National and University Library building.
+Plečnik was also a transformative figure in the city planning of Ljubljana.
+This included restorations and improvements to historic buildings and sites.
+His work in city planning differed from many other efforts of the time, as his focus was further from practical problems found in the city, but instead focused on the overall experience of Ljubljana.
 He also designed other notable buildings, including the Vzajemna Insurance Company Offices, and contributed to many civic improvements.
 He renovated the city's bridges and the Ljubljanica River banks, and designed the Ljubljana Central Market buildings, the Ljubljana cemetery, parks, plazas etc. Buildings designed by Plečnik were built by the constructor Matko Curk.